ArkThis/vrecordX/README.md

 ## The main differences are:

   * Intended for a consistent, stable and reproducible capture environment, rather than rolling-release with "brew".
-  * Tested on GNU/Linux - mainly Debian-based (eg Ubuntu) distros, rather than MacOS.
+  * Tested on GNU/Linux instead of MacOS (mainly Debian-based (eg Xubuntu) distros)
   * Makes use of the system's packages, libraries and build-environment.
   * Defaults to PAL (rather than NTSC).
   * Uses own copy of Blackmagic's SDK libraries.
+  * Uses a fixed set of library/tool versions that have been tested with each other.

 ## Reasons for this fork: